cudmore/protocols/worley-shuler-prairie.md

 The bCapture script will open a live feed of the video camera (the one on top of the scope) and will save an average image (taken from 3 snapshots) every 0.2 seconds into 'f:\cudmore\tmp\myfirstimage.tif'.
 Igor canvas can then load this video image into a canvas.
 The Igor Canvas assumes it will find the saved video snapshots in this folder, if you change the save folder in the Matlab script, you need to change the code in Igor.

+**Important** The USB3 camera on top of the scope needs to be plugged into the back of the computer where the USB ports have enough power.
+The USB plugs on the top/front of the computer do not have enough power for the camera.
+The symptom is that the camera (and matlab) will randomly lose the camera and when it does it is really annnoying.

 **Important**.
 If the live vido feed fails, you need to close the window and reopen it by typing 'bCapture' at Matlab command prompt.
 If this still does not work, unplug the camera USB, reinsert USB and try again.
 When the live video fails you can visually see this as the specle noise of the video will stop being noticeable.

 ### Matlab video detials